AY2526S1-CS2103T-T14-3/tp/docs/DeveloperGuide.md

   Use case ends.

-**Use case: UC02 - Mark a restaurant as visited**
+**Use case: UC02 - Add a restaurant**

 **MSS**

-1. User <span style="text-decoration:underline">lists restaurants (UC01)</span>.
-2. User requests to mark a specific restaurant in the list as visited.
+1. User enters details of the restaurant to be added.
-3. FoodTrail marks the specified restaurant as visited.
+2. FoodTrail adds the restaurant to the list.

    Use case ends.

 **Extensions**

-* 3a.
-The given index is invalid.
+* 2a.
+The syntax is invalid.

-    * 3a1.
+    * 2a1.
 FoodTrail shows an error message.

-      Use case resumes at step 2.
+      Use case resumes at step 1.

 **Use case: UC03 - Delete a restaurant**